deepdewdeep/Analysing-and-Modeling-Physiological-Systems/Nervous System/Hodgkin_Huxley_Equations/Scripts/Readme.md

 ### 4. Temperature Dependence
  - Observe the effects of different temperatures on the duration and amplitude of action potentials.
  - Analyze how temperature influences various features of the action potential.

+## Disclaimer
+This simulation is designed exclusively for educational purposes.
+It is not intended to substitute professional advice or formal coursework.
+The primary objective is to facilitate an in-depth understanding of the essential properties of the Hodgkin-Huxley equations through simulation and analysis.
+Users are encouraged to utilize this resource responsibly and in an educational context, acknowledging its limitations as a tool for learning and research